 When “Connecting the Dots” Fails – Communication Pitfalls in Group Projects

-To successfully collaborate and avoid misunderstandings along the way, it takes an awareness and appreciation of the role “dots” play in your initiative’s success.
-Being mindful of “dots” heavily influences the way we approach problems and opportunities, make decisions, collaborate with team members when developing a strategy, directing or designing a website, creating marketing collateral or any other lengthy, team-oriented project.
-Recognizing and keeping top of mind awareness about dots (yours and the interaction with others), will give your result a greater positive impact.
+To successfully collaborate and avoid misunderstandings along the way, it takes awareness and appreciation of the role “dots” play in your initiative’s success.
+Being mindful of “dots” heavily influences the way we approach problems and opportunities, make decisions, collaborate with team members when developing a strategy, directing or designing a website, creating marketing collateral, or any other lengthy, team-oriented project.
+Recognizing and keeping top of mind awareness about dots (yours and the interaction with others) will give your result a greater positive impact.

 Lining up the “Dots”

 So, what exactly are dots?
 Regarding your website’s redesign, they are core elements of an individual’s and group’s reality which influences the strategy and tactics of your project.
-They drive the focus, understanding, decisions and actions taken by team members,
+They drive the focus, understanding, decisions, and actions taken by team members,

 and they are all personal until overtly made universal.
 So for true communication to take place, “dots” need to be called out and specifically defined for a shared understanding of meanings, intentions, and associations.
-Doing so will help form context to people’s rational, justification and behaviors.
+Doing so will help form context to people’s rationale, justification, and behaviors.
 However, assuming your view of your “dots” are universally understood and shared by the team as well as others you communicate with will stall a project before it even begins.

 The phrase “connecting the dots” is well known, but what they are and how the dots are connected have not been well documented or communicated.
 Because of this lack of knowledge, people either don’t “connect the dots,” do so in their own unique way (which detracts from a common methodology to build on, share with others, and create synergies among team members), or do so in such a limited way that they aren’t taking full advantage of the process – all of which reduce the effectiveness of your project.

-Culture, personal perceptions, individual biases and other “invisible” variables drive behavior and complicate the “simple” notions of “connecting the dots” and “thinking out of the box.”
+Culture, personal perceptions, individual biases, and other “invisible” variables drive behavior and complicate the “simple” notions of “connecting the dots” and “thinking out of the box.”

-How to Keep your Project On Track
+How to Keep Your Project On Track

-To make the idea and importance of dots and box visible and top of mind, remind yourself of these facts.
+To make the idea and importance of dots and boxes visible and top of mind, remind yourself of these facts.
 Doing so will keep your project on track and even take it to a new level.

 - Everyone doesn’t see the same dots as you do.
 You see what others miss and vice versa.